amoose/JauNCES/README.md

 > annual basis.
 Search engines and users alike need the
 > ability to find NCES data on schools quickly and easily.

+## Getting Started

+#### Dependencies
+- Ruby 2.0+ (try rbenv or rvm)
+- Bundler (`gem install bundler`)
+- Vagrant
+- Virtualbox or VMware Fusion

+#### Vagrant up!
+- Start the virtual machine with `vagrant up`.
+Your virtual machine will be downloaded and provisioned automatically.

 ## The Plan
-  - Create automated Resque tasks for fetching data from ed.gov
+  - Create automated background tasks for fetching data from ed.gov
   - Find other useful NCES data to include
   - Improve test coverage

+## History
+This application is loosely based upon the _recipe_ used for [resapi.org](http://resapi.org).
+This _recipe_ includes a lightweight Rails application which accepts various data types as source for RESTful APIs.
+These APIs are self-documenting and schema-agnostic.
+For more information see [resapi.org](http://resapi.org).

 ## Contributing